02 - A Minimal Rust Kernel

 }

-Note that the entry point needs to be called _start
+Note that the entry point needs to be called _start regardless of your host OS.

-We can now build the kernel for our new target by passing the name of the JSON file as --target
+We can now build the kernel for our new target by passing the name of the JSON file as --target:

 > cargo build --target x86_64-siso_os.json